LCC-CIT/CS295N-CourseMaterials/Labs/Lab02/Lab2Instructions_CS295N.md

 - Home – General information about the person (or group, or thing) and the purpose of the site
   - History – A brief history of the person
   - Stories – a page with a form where users can enter stories
-- Sources – Where to find out about the person
+- Sources – Where to find the source and background of the stories
   - Books and print media
   - Links to online media
 - *Your choice - you can make this be whatever you want it to be*